nnitish/ng-connection/README.md

 ### Inject `NgConnection`

 You need to Inject the `NgConnection` service in the component of your app where you want to use it.
-After that Subscribe to `connectivity()` method to get the status of the internet connectivity.
+After that Subscribe to `connectivity()` method to get the current status of the internet connection.

 ```js
 import { Component } from '@angular/core';